Image Packaging System

 The Image Packaging System, also known as IPS, is a cross-platform package management system created by the OpenSolaris community in coordination with Sun Microsystems.
-It is used by Solaris 11 and several Illumos-based distributions: OpenIndiana, OmniOS, XStreamOS and a growing number of layered applications, including GlassFish, across a variety of Operating System platforms.
-IPS is coded in the Python programming language.
+It is used by Solaris 11 and several Illumos-based distributions: OpenIndiana, OmniOS, XStreamOS and a growing number of layered applications, including GlassFish, across a variety of operating system platforms.
+IPS is currently written in the Python programming language, but a rust implementation intended to succeed it is in progress.

 Features

 IPS enables a superuser to search for, install, and remove software packages from the Solaris system.